Subject-specific outreach programme 2024-2025

 KS4

 The Museum of Medicine and Health, in the Faculty of Biology, Medicine and Health, holds one of the most extensive collections of medical artefacts in England.
-The museum holds over 8,000 objects relating to the history of teaching and practicing medicine, housed in the Stopford Building where the Medical School is based.

-Our colleagues at the Museum have produced a new History of Medicine digital resource to support home learning as well as satisfy the curiosities of anyone interested in Manchester’s health care past.
-The resource explores 19th & 20th century medical objects from the Museum of Medicine and Health, and contains thought-provoking questions about the origins and uses of these objects.
+Our colleagues at the Museum have produced a new History of Medicine digital resource to support home learning as well as satisfy the curiosities of anyone interested in Manchester’s healthcare past.

 Themes in the resource echo the National Curriculum Key Stage 4 History Module “Medicine Through Time” and each object in focus has a local connection to the city of Manchester.

-You download the pdf here.
+You download the PDF here.

 Humanitarian Conflict and Response Institute (HCRI) resources & events